 Lealani Mae (Leah) Acosta, MD, MPH

-Dr. Lealani Mae (Leah) Acosta is an Assistant Professor of Neurology and a board-certified neurologist specializing in neurodegenerative memory disorders.
+Dr. Lealani Mae (Leah) Acosta is an Associate Professor of Neurology and a board-certified neurologist specializing in neurodegenerative memory disorders.
 Currently she serves as co-editor of the Humanities section of the journal Neurology.
 Dr. Acosta joined the Vanderbilt University School of Medicine faculty in 2013.
 She completed graduate studies, obtaining a master's in public health at Vanderbilt, with her research focused on error frequency and quality in a task of semantic fluency in patients with mild cognitive impairment.

 She attended The George Washington University, graduating summa cum laude in psychology.
 She completed graduate studies in psychology, philosophy, and physiology at Oxford University in Oxford, UK.
 On returning to the United States, she finished both her medical education and residency training in Neurology at the University of Virginia in Charlottesville, VA.
 She completed fellowship in Cognitive and Behavioral Neurology at the University of Florida in Gainesville, FL, under the mentorship of Dr. Kenneth Heilman, focusing on creativity.
 Her interest in this topic stems in part from her own hobbies of poetry, drawing, and calligraphy.
 Her range of publications reflects these varied interests, including peer-reviewed research articles and creative writing, primarily poetry.